Heading into July 4 weekend, beware these summer health hazards

-By now, we all know the golden rule for summer safety: apply sunscreen.
+We all know the golden rule for summer safety: apply sunscreen.
 Often.
-But did you know that you should also moderate your alcohol intake—especially while soaking up the sun?
+But are you also including the health risks of alcohol intake—especially while soaking up the sun—in your patient counseling approach?

-But sun exposure and heat can magnify the effects of alcohol consumption.
-If overdone, drinking alcohol can negatively impact your physical and mental faculties—interfering with your balance, coordination, and judgement—and decrease your inhibitions.
-This means that only a cocktail or two can put you at risk during hot-weather activity.
+There’s nothing quite as refreshing as a cold beer on a hot day; however, sun exposure and heat can magnify the effects of alcohol consumption.
+If overdone, drinking alcohol can negatively impact a person's physical and mental faculties and decrease inhibitions.
+This means that only a cocktail or two can put a patient at risk during hot-weather activity.

 With this in mind, let’s take a closer look at some of the clinically proven health risks and dangers associated with alcohol consumption in combination with sun and heat exposure.